pduong0126-dev/460-final/DEVLOG.md

 > Required.
 Write this before writing any code.
 Describe your plan: what you will
 > implement first, what parts you expect to be difficult, and how you plan to test.

-_ Format the entrance, exit, and relic chambers as important nodes.
+- Format the entrance, exit, and relic chambers as important nodes.
 At each important node, run Dijkstra's to find shortest-paths to all other nodes, retain only the distances found between two important nodes, then visiting each relic chamber exactly once before finishing at the exit.

+- DP is required to find optimal path and avoid recomputing with Dijsktra's redundantly

 ---